 The disciples were there, and with the doors closed and locked, Jesus suddenly "stood among them," and said, "Peace be unto you."

-There is little doubt but that the second appearance was for the benefit of Thomas.
-His response this time was to worship Jesus, and to bear witness of His deity.
+There is little doubt but that the second appearance was for the benefit of Thomas, (and perhaps us).
+His response this time was to worship Jesus and to bear witness of His deity.

 Verse 27: "Then he said to Thomas, "Put your finger here, and see my hands; and put out your hand, and place it in my side.
 Do not disbelieve, but believe."